 How gelatin works as an ingredient in food

-Gelatin is available in granular powder form or as a sheet gelatin in food preparation.
+Gelatin is available in granular powder form (see our beef gelatin powder) or as a sheet gelatin in food preparation.
 It has a unique ability to attract liquid to its powered form, making it a useful, simple ingredient to add to a vast variety of food.

 When used as a food ingredient, gelatin can have multi-functional purposes.
 You can include a variety of food with gelatin, when it has been used to: